Weighing yourself is one of the worst ways to feel good about yourself or get a handle on stress eating.

 What do you want to receive from the scale?

-If you really need the data from the scale for medication or some other medical reason, then is it possible to let go of weighing yourself at home and only weigh yourself at your doctor’s office?
+If you need the data from the scale for medication or some other medical reason, then can you let go of weighing yourself at home and only at your doctor’s office?

 Can you relieve yourself from this stress?

-If there isn’t a medical reason to weigh yourself outside the doctor’s office, what do you think the scale will tell you?
+What do you think the scale will tell you if there isn’t a medical reason to weigh yourself outside the doctor’s office?

 - a good person